bluesky/databroker/docs/source/tutorials/get-data.rst

 In these situations, we can summon up an `xarray`_ backed by *placeholders* (`dask`_ arrays).
-These act like normal numpy arrays in many respects, but interanlly they divide the data up intelligently into chunks.
+These act like normal numpy arrays in many respects, but internally they divide the data up intelligently into chunks.
 They only load the each chunk if and when it is actually needed for a computation.

 .. ipython:: python